LAPSrj/wallpaper-updater/README.md

   - Runs the script daily at 5:00 AM (or at the first opportunity).
   - Updates the wallpaper silently in the background.

+- **walpaper_downloader.exe**
+  For your convenience, a compiled version of `wallpaper_downloader.ps1` to avoid PowerShell blinking on the screen

+- **Update Wallpaper (exe).xml**
+  A ready-to-import Windows Task Scheduler task that:
+  - Runs the script daily at 5:00 AM (or at the first opportunity).
+  - Updates the wallpaper silently in the background.
+  - Uses the `.exe` file to avoid PowerShell blinking on the screen.

 ### Why is there a `Today.jpg` file?

 Since Microsoft still doesn't offer an easy way to programatically change the background of all the desktops at once, I had to get creative to achieve that.
 The solution I found was to use the same image file but change its contents daily.
 By doing so it is possible to just make a call for Windows Explorer to update its cache and the image is be replaced on all virtual desktops.